SamuelAsoma/Birthday-site/README.md

-This is a birthday site
+This is Frontend Developer birthday site